 But then there are the unexpected expenses that come out of nowhere to chip down your unprepared bank account quid by quid.
 But what can you do other than suck it up?
 You can’t predict the unexpected…

 Well, the least you can do is try, right?

 Let’s all be serious here.
 You will need a doctor within the first couple of weeks of you living in London.
 And no, it’s not because of the ecology, or not even because you’ll be picking fights with people over a seat in a Tube wagon.
 You’ll need a doctor because a relocation – any relocation – is a direct jab at your immune system.

-The environment, the weather and even the germs that adapted to the area are different from the ones you’ve experienced at home for the entirety of your life.
-Sure, these risks are not even remotely close to a serious threat, but a really bad case of flue is more than likely even in summer.
+The environment, the weather, and even the germs that adapted to the area are different from the ones you’ve experienced at home for the entirety of your life.
+Sure, these risks are not even remotely close to a serious threat, but a really bad case of flu is more than likely even in summer.
 Sadly, all that you can do is stack up on some meds in advance.
 Even then, you’ll probably have to pay a visit to your friendly neighborhood practitioner.

-Ok, this one is tricky because you might think that you are fine with your wardrobe choices (and you probably are at this point in time), but trust me on this one – you’ll need some new clothes as soon as you move in.
-There are three primary reasons reassuring me in my certainty on the matter:
+Ok, this one is tricky because you might think you are fine with your wardrobe choices (and you probably are at this point in time), but trust me on this one – you’ll need some new clothes as soon as you move in.
+There are three primary reasons reassuring me of my certainty on the matter: